redislabs-training/ru204/admin-training/lab-setup/vm-config-overview/README.md

 ## Getting started

-A stage 1 VM needs:
+A stage 1 VM needs a VPC and an instance template.
-- VPC
-- base config.

 1. Create a VPC with subnet 172.18.0.0/16 in the region where you run VMs.